panda-official/TimeSwipe/driver/README.md

 ### OSX

 For cross-compilation on OSX, `ct-ng` and some extra dependencies are needed.
+If brew is not installed so far follow [instructions](https://brew.sh).
 In a terminal, enter the commands:

 ```